dltxio/dltxio.github.io/careers/jnrdevelop.md

 # Junior Developer/Production Assistant

 DLTX is a software house with a focus on dApps and Blockchain Technologies.
 We require a casual developer 4-8 hours/week in the Brisbane CBD.
-The role entails assisting the CTO with production tasks.
+The role entails assisting the CTO and other devs with production tasks.
 It is a great opportunity to work with one of the country's leading DLT devs on real-world projects.

 ## Skills:
 * Dot net